 The John Nicholas Brown Center for Public Humanities and Cultural Heritage, home of the M.A. program in public humanities, sponsors many workshops, lecturers, and visitors.
 Students undertake two practicums, gaining professional experience and the opportunity to reflect on the theory and practice of the field.
 In recent years, students have found placements at museums, universities, state, city and federal agencies, and archives and libraries.

-The M.A. program in public humanities participates in City Year's give a year Partnership.
+The M.A. program in public humanities participates in City Year's University Partnership.
 City Year corps members, alumni and current/former staff who are accepted to the public humanities M.A. program are eligible for financial assistance, including a waiver that covers their application.
 For more information, visit City Year.

 Admission requirements: A writing sample of up to 20 pages in your area of interest, a resume, and a three to five page personal statement are required.
 Writing samples can include both academic and popular writing.
 Applicants who would like to be considered for the fellowship for the study of the public history of slavery should submit a personal statement that outlines their experience and interest in this area of work.
 Three letters of recommendation are also required.
 Visit the Frequently Asked Questions page.